Cammie King

-Eleanore Cammack "Cammie" King (August 5, 1934 – September 1, 2010) was an American actress and public relations officer.
+Eleanore Cammack King (August 5, 1934 – September 1, 2010) was an American actress and public relations officer.
 She is best known for her portrayal of Bonnie Blue Butler in Gone with the Wind (1939).
 She also provided the voice for the doe Faline as a fawn in the animated Disney film, Bambi (1942).

 Early life and family

 King was born in Los Angeles, California, on August 5, 1934.
 Her parents were W. Cammack King, a chemical plant manager, and Eleanore King, a schoolteacher.
 Her older sister, Diane, was a child actress.
 Her parents divorced a few years after the filming of Gone With the Wind.
 Her mother then married Herbert Kalmus, co-founder of Technicolor, in 1949.

 Acting career

 Though King's acting career only spanned a few years, she appeared in two of the biggest films of the era, Gone with the Wind and Bambi.
 She landed the part of Bonnie Blue Butler in Gone With the Wind at the age of four, after casting directors had tested 250 applicants for the role, including her seven-year-old sister Diane.
 After Diane was deemed too old for the part, she told the staff, "My sister looks like me and is only four and she can read lines".
 Cammie did remember her lines, but she was unable to keep her eyelids from moving during Bonnie's death scene and was fitted with a death mask.
 An adult male small person served as a body double for Bonnie's fall from the horse.

 Cammie provided the voice of Faline as a fawn in Disney's 1942 film Bambi.
 According to the Los Angeles Times, she was cast in a third role in the early 1940s but broke out with chicken pox on the day filming began and was dropped from the cast list.
 Reflecting on her film career, she once joked, "I peaked at 5".